lucapette/web/main/content/writing/they-are-called-streaming-data-pipelines-right.md

 cat $new_users | cut .id .email > /media/email/welcome
 ```

 It's surprisingly succinct.
-But brevity isn't the focus, that's accidental.
-The
+But brevity isn't the focus, that's the accidental
-real deal is that TypeStream abstraction is high level enough.
-It's a win
+benefit of a good abstraction.
+The win is that TypeStream abstraction gives you
-because it's clarity over brevity.
-This example is very succinct but lost almost
+clarity over brevity.
+This example is very succinct but lost almost none of the
-none of the clarity of the natural language description.
+clarity of the natural language description.

-The abstraction levels are now close enough that some tech out there already
+The abstraction levels are now close enough that some tech already covers the
-covers the gap between TypeStream and English.
+gap between TypeStream and natural language.
 GitHub Copilot, for example,
 produces valid TypeStream pipelines from plain English comments very often!
 A
 testament to the simplicity and validity of the core ideas behind TypeStream.

 After all, I invented nothing and I take no credit: UNIX pipes were there long
 before I was born.